hiroshimamiya/EPIB685/Assignment2_instruction.md

 References can be used to support your points.

+**Grading**
 Marks will be assigned to the 11 components above uniformly (thus, each point worth 25/11% of the total grade).
 Same for the written report.

+You need to be present in-person to receive any marks.
+Presentation via zoom is not allowed, unless there is a demonstoratable proof to be absent.

+You will be asked to provide slides for fair and objective grading after the presentation.

+**Mis**
 Some points, in particular statistical analysis, may be challenging to grasp and present confidently and concisely.
 You do not need to provide any mechanisms of the statistical methods used (e.g., estimation methods, assumptions not stated in the paper).
 You only need to describe what the methods did and why the authors picked the method.
 You can reach the instructor or TA for any clarification and information to present.